-First thing we need to clarify is what the lingo means.
+The first thing we need to clarify is what the lingo means.
 Here are some quick definitions:

 Monetized Net Promoter: The first B2B NPS system approach built by CustomerGauge (it later was extended to become Account Experience).
 The approach focused on taking traditional Net Promoter activities (measure feedback + close the loop) and adding a layer of monetization.
-This made it easy for brands to drive revenue with NPS—by linking CX data to revenue, they could identify retention drivers and opportunities for upsale/referral.
+This made it easy for brands to drive revenue with NPS—by linking CX data to revenue, they could identify retention drivers and opportunities for upsell/referral.

-Account Experience (AX): AX is the next-generation of CX management for B2B organizations.
-It combines feedback management, monetization and account-based methodologies.
-AX includes monetized NPS, but it also adapts NPS to fit complex accounts with multiple, hierarchical stakeholders, and brings in signals from other touchpoints rather than only leveraging NPS as a churn signal.
+Account Experience (AX): AX is the next generation of CX management for B2B organizations.
+It combines feedback management, monetization, and account-based methodologies.
+AX includes monetized NPS, but it also adapts NPS to fit complex accounts with multiple, hierarchical stakeholders and brings in signals from other touchpoints rather than only leveraging NPS as a churn signal.
 Read from page 26 here to deep dive AX.

-Both methodologies are specially developed to make NPS work for B2B brands and are proven to be highly effective at not only increasing NPS scores, but also driving the metrics that matter: churn, referrals, and upsale.
+Both methodologies are specially developed to make NPS work for B2B brands and are proven to be highly effective at not only increasing NPS scores, but also driving the metrics that matter: churn, referrals, and upsell.

 Look at the competitive advantage it brings vs typical NPS for B2B: